-40. Responsibilities should be defined to achieve the goals and objectives of EPR.
+38. Responsibilities should be defined to achieve the goals and objectives of EPR.
 These responsibilities can be assumed primarily by producers or shared among different stakeholders.
-In the latter case, different stakeholders have different responsibilities, for example, the producer being responsible for financing and reporting, consumers for discarding the product, the retailer or municipality for making available the collection point and the waste management companies for the correct treatment of the waste.
+In the latter case, different stakeholders have different responsibilities, for example, the producer being responsible for financing and reporting, consumers for discarding the product at established collection points, the retailer or municipality for making available collection points and the authorised waste management companies for the collection and treatment of the waste.